Rule 3349-20-50 | Intellectual property.

 The date in the notice should be the year in which the work was first fixed in any tangible mode of expression.

-(iv) The general rule of the university is to register only those of its works that have the potential for royalty return.
-University copyright ownership may be relinquished only upon the authorization of the vice president for research and the general counsel, who are authorized by the board to surrender such rights if they believe it is in the best interest of the university to do so.
+(v) The general rule of the university is to register only those of its works that have the potential for royalty return.
+University copyright ownership may be relinquished only upon the recommendation of the vice president for research and the general counsel to the president, who is authorized by the board to surrender such rights if it is in the best interest of the university to do so.
 If such rights are relinquished, the university will retain a non-exclusive, royalty-free license to use these works.

 The disposition of copyrights of works created with support from an outside sponsor shall be governed by an agreement.